population-research/uganda-covid/response/wber_response.md

 Rasch model infit statistics, to ensure it is valid.
 This would be slightly more standard than just taking the maximum across the eight FIES questions.

-    **Response:** We appreciate the suggestion and, as mentioned above, we have moved to a three-level measure of food insecurity based on these references.
+    **Response:** We appreciate the suggestion, and, as mentioned above, we have moved to the standard three-level measure of food insecurity based on this suggestion and the references.
     This makes the explanation of our results and comparison with the prior literature easier.
     It also implies that our new measures have already been checked with the Rasch